How Much Does the MCAT Cost? The REAL Costs Analyzed

 The Cost of Retaking the MCAT

-The AAMC allows students to take the MCAT up to three times in a year, four times over two years, and seven times in a lifetime.
-However, it is important to note that each scored attempt will appear on your record, so admissions committees will see each of your MCAT scores, not just your best one.
+The AAMC allows students to take the MCAT up to three times a year, four times over two years, and seven times in a lifetime.
+However, it is essential to note that each scored attempt will appear on your record, so admissions committees will see each of your MCAT scores, not just your best one.

 How to Approach the MCAT

-The Med School Insiders MCAT Course comes with the industry’s first ever honest 510 score guarantee, with gold standard content, three full-length and two half-length practice tests, and guidance from those who scored in the 100th percentile.
-We’re so confident you’ll find incredible value in our course that on top of the 510 score guarantee, we offer a 10-day 100% money-back guarantee.
+The Med School Insiders MCAT Course comes with the industry’s first-ever honest 510 score guarantee, with gold standard content, three full-length and two half-length practice tests, and guidance from those who scored in the 100th percentile.
+We’re so confident you’ll find incredible value in our course that, on top of the 510 score guarantee, we offer a 10-day 100% money-back guarantee.
 Try it at zero risk.

 Facebook